statisticsnorway/data-collector-core/README.md

-# data-collector-core
+# Data Collector Core

-Data Collector Core
+For more information about Data Collector, please refer to the [Data Collector documentation](https://github.com/statisticsnorway/data-collector-project).